Take the Scenic Detour 🛣

 If you’re looking for a very cool shabby-chic café with sumptuous maximalism on the inside and a gorgeous street corner overlooking the square on the outside, this is the spot.
 The pastries are incredible, the coffee bountiful, and the sandwiches are sublime.

 Plus, there’s a little secret salon in the back of the store by the bathrooms that looks like something out of a dream!
+Another audible gasp from me on this one!

 La Taverne – 38 Rue des Clercs

-Metz is chock full of amazing bakeries, brasseries, cafés, and restaurants, but many restaurants don’t open until 7pm for dinner.
-So, we found this great spot, La Taverne, that serves at earlier hours and now it’s our go-to spot.
 My favorites are a traditional Alsacian tarte flambé (flammküchen in German) with bacon, onions, cream, and cheese.
-And they also have several choucroute (sauerkraut) dishes that are sublime.
-David keeps getting the filet de boef, and salted potatoes.
+And they also have several choucroute (sauerkraut) dishes that are really delicious and local to the area.
+My husband keeps getting the filet de boeuf, and salted potatoes.
 We always leave full and happy!

 You may also like: